thomasWeise/oa/structure/searchSpace/README.md

 \git.code{mp}{PermutationsWithRepetitions}{Excerpt of the implementation of the `Space` API [@lst:Space] for permutations with repetitions.}{moptipy/spaces/permutations.py}{}{book}{doc,hints,comments}

 In [@lst:PermutationsWithRepetitions], we just provide a very small excerpt of an implementation of the `Space` API for permutations of numbers stored in [numpy arrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html).
+This class is quite general:
+It allows us to provide a `blueprint` string of the numbers that we want to arrange in the permutations.
+This could be a true permutation, e.g., $[1, 2, 3]$, or a permutation with repetitions, such as $[1, 1, 2, 2, 3, 3]$.
+The static method `with_repetitions` instantiates the space for $\jsspMachines$&nbsp;repetitions of the permutation&nbsp;$0..\jsspJobs$.
-Its `create` method will always create a new array which consists of $\jsspMachines$&nbsp;repetitions of the permutation&nbsp;$0..\jsspJobs$.
+The `create` method of the `Space` implementation will always return a copy of the blueprint array.
 We omit the conversion to and from strings, as it can be implemented similarly as in [@lst:jssp_gantt_space].
-Validation can simply check whether each job ID occurs exactly $\jsspMachines$&nbsp;times and is thus also not printed.
+Validation can simply check whether each job ID occurs exactly as needed, i.e., $\jsspMachines$&nbsp;times in our case, and is thus also not printed.

 #### Advantages of this very simple Representation

-This is a very nice and natural way to represent Gantt charts with a much simpler data structure.
+This is a natural way to represent Gantt charts with a much simpler data structure.
 As a result, it has been discovered by several researchers independently, the earliest being Gen et&nbsp;al.&nbsp;[@GTK1994SJSSPBGA], Bierwirth&nbsp;[@B1995AGPATJSSWGA; @BMK1996OPRFSP], and Shi et&nbsp;al.&nbsp;[@SIS1997NESFSJSPBGA], all in the 1990s.

 But what do we gain by using this search space and encoding?